Have you ever dreamt of traveling to — dramatic pause — Macaronesia?

 For Europeans, the Macaronesian islands prove that exotic destinations may be closer than we think.
-And if you’re coming from further away, the islands will make for an original trip to the fringes of Europe and Africa.
+And if you’re coming from further away, the islands make for an original trip to the fringes of Europe and Africa.

 I’ve had the pleasure of exploring many of the Macaronesian islands — and some of them multiple times.
 Each archipelago has its own character, so read on to find out which one you might prefer for your next trip.

 Are you looking for culture, authenticity, and lots of nature activities?
 Then look no further than the Azores.

 Located in the Atlantic somewhere roughly between mainland Portugal and Boston, the Azores islands can be reached easily from both the European and North American continents.

 Mind you, the islands are not tropical destinations.
 It’s often said that on the Azores, you can experience all four seasons on a single day.
 It’s true: the conditions can move from sunny to utterly misty in no time.
 There also aren’t any white or gold sandy beaches on the Azores.
 But… this also means it has kept away those looking for only a sun-and-sand holiday.

 The Azores is committed to sustainable forms of tourism and it’s a phenomenal place for its nature, adventure, and great food.
 I love the Azores to bits and just keep coming back for more.

 Sao Miguel is the largest and most accessible island.
 It makes for a fine choice for your first Azores visit, though among my other favorites are Sao Jorge, Faial, and Pico.
 I have spent several trips on the Azores, so don’t miss my complete Azores island hopping guide.